awesome-patent-mining/TFH_Annotated_Dataset/README.md

 ## **The result produced by model trained with TFH_ANNOTATED_DATASET**

-[Another BRAT system](http://121.36.92.58:8002) is provided for browsing the predicted result.
+[Another BRAT system](http://121.36.92.58:8002) is provided for browsing the information extraction results of another 1575 new patent abstracts.
 ## **Academic citing**

 Chen, L., Xu, S., Zhu, L. et al. A deep learning based method for extracting semantic information from patent documents.
 Scientometrics (2020). https://doi.org/10.1007/s11192-020-03634-y